in the Bethel Census Area

 Facilities, Utilities, and Health Care

-- It can be accessed by a state-owned 2,461' long by 30' wide gravel airstrip year-round.
+- It can be accessed by a state-owned wide gravel airstrip year-round.
 There are no docking facilities, although cargo barges deliver during the summer.
-Residents use fishing boats, skiffs, snowmachines, and ATVs for local transportation.
+In the summer of 2014, the river was too low for barges to travel there.
+This meant that barges were unable to deliver fuel to the village.
+Residents use fishing boats, skiffs, snow machines, and ATVs for local transportation.

 - State Ferry